MaartenAfschrift/OpenSim_SourceAD/README.md

 OpenSim is a software that lets users develop models of musculoskeletal structures and create dynamic simulations of movement.
 In this work, we have expanded OpenSim and created a framework for solving trajectory optimization problems using direct collocation methods.
-This framework relies on OpenSim for the musculoskeletal structures and multibody dynamics models and [CasADi](https://web.casadi.org/) for the nonlinear optimization and algorithmic differentiation.
+This framework relies on OpenSim for the musculoskeletal structures and multibody dynamics models and on [CasADi](https://web.casadi.org/) for the nonlinear optimization and algorithmic differentiation.
 To enable the use of algorithmic differentiation in OpenSim, we have developed a tool named
-Recorder that we integrated as part of a modifed version of Simbody.
+Recorder that we integrated as part of a modified version of Simbody.
 More information about this framework and Recorder can be found in this publication.

 Solving trajectory optimization problems with our framework allows generating computationally efficient predictive simulations of movement.
 For example, you can produce the following predictive simulation of walking with a complex musculoskeletal models (29 degrees of freedom, 92 muscles,